Raymond-exe/raymond-exe.github.io/projects/astromech.md

 *Almost* all 3D-printed parts for this project are either modified from or are directly from Mr. Baddeley's BB-R2 mini droid kit, and must be downloaded from his [Patreon page](https://www.patreon.com/c/mrbaddeley).

-All modifications made to Mr. Baddeley's droid parts:
+Modifications made to Mr. Baddeley's droid parts:
 - Modeled a hole in the Astromech dome's eye to fit the camera.
 - Modeled 1 front-dome LED hole.
 - Modeled 1 rear-dome LED hole.